-Our success will depend on our ability to effectively and profitably commercialize Qsymia®.
+Our success will depend on our ability to effectively and profitably commercialize Qsymia® and avanafil.

-Our success will depend on our ability to effectively and profitably commercialize Qsymia, which will include our ability to:
+Our success will depend on our ability to effectively and profitably commercialize Qsymia and avanafil, which will include our ability to:

-- ·expand the use of Qsymia through targeted patient and physician education; - ·find the right partner for expanded Qsymia commercial promotion to a broader primary care physician audience; - ·obtain marketing authorization by the EC for QsivaTM in the EU through the centralized marketing authorization procedure; - ·manage our alliances with Endo, Menarini, MTPC and Sanofi, to help ensure the commercial success of avanafil; - · manage costs; - ·continue to certify and add to the Qsymia retail pharmacy network nationwide and sell Qsymia through this network; - ·improve third-party payor coverage, lower out-of-pocket costs to patients with discount programs, and obtain coverage for obesity under Medicare Part D; - $\cdot create \ market \ demand \ for \ Qsymia \ through \ patient \ and \ physician \ education, \ marketing \ and \ sales \ activities;$ - · achieve market acceptance and generate product sales;
+- · expand the use of Qsymia through targeted patient and physician education; - · obtain marketing authorization by the EC for QsivaTM in the EU through the centralized marketing authorization procedure; - · our ability, either by ourselves or through a third party, to successfully commercialize STENDRA in the U.S. and Canada: - · manage our alliances with Menarini, MTPC and Sanofi, to help ensure the commercial success of avanafil; - manage costs; - · continue to certify and add to the Qsymia retail pharmacy network nationwide and sell Qsymia through this network: - · improve third-party payor coverage, lower out-of-pocket costs to patients with discount programs, and obtain coverage for obesity under Medicare Part D; - · create market demand for Qsymia through patient and physician education, marketing and sales activities; - · achieve market acceptance and generate product sales; - · comply with the post-marketing requirements established by the FDA, including Qsymia's Risk Evaluation and Mitigation Strategy, or REMS, any future changes to the REMS, and any other requirements established by the FDA in the future; - $\cdot$ conduct the post-marketing studies required by the FDA; - · comply with other healthcare regulatory requirements;

-- ·comply with the post-marketing requirements established by the FDA, including Qsymia's Risk Evaluation and Mitigation Strategy, or REMS, any future changes to the REMS, and any other requirements established by the FDA in the future; - · conduct the post-marketing studies required by the FDA; - · comply with other healthcare regulatory requirements; - · maintain and defend our patents, if challenged; - ·ensure that the active pharmaceutical ingredients, or APIs, for Qsymia and avanafil and the finished products are manufactured in sufficient quantities and in compliance with requirements of the FDA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand; - ·ensure that the entire supply chain for Qsymia and avanafil, from APIs to finished products, efficiently and consistently delivers Qsymia and avanafil to customers; and - ·manage our internal sales force and internal commercial team in their commercialization efforts for Qsymia.
+- · maintain and defend our patents, if challenged; - ensure that the active pharmaceutical ingredients, or APIs, for Qsymia and avanafil and the finished products are manufactured in sufficient quantities and in compliance with requirements of the FDA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand; - · ensure that the entire supply chain for Qsymia and avanafil, from APIs to finished products, efficiently and consistently delivers Qsymia and avanafil to customers; and - · manage our internal sales force and internal commercial team in their commercialization efforts for Qsymia.